1. Respite Retreat

 “Welcome to Respite Retreat.
 I am so glad you are here, especially since the storm is beginning again.
 It has been a long winter, hasn’t it?!
 I have a room available on the third floor – the Turret Room.”

-“Thank you, I was hoping there was space for me.”
+“Thank you, I was really hoping there was space for me.”

 I can feel myself begin to relax.
 “Coffee sounds wonderful, thank you, sir...
 Pop.”